-Massage in animals is a form of veterinary physiotherapy.
-The animal’s skin and muscles are treated with the hands.
+Massage in dogs is a form of veterinary physiotherapy.
+The dog's skin and muscles are treated with the hands.
 The aims of massage are to:

 - Stimulate the circulation